omorillo/gitlab-plugin/README.md

 To enable this functionality, a user should be set up on GitLab, with GitLab 'Developer' permissions, to access the repository.
 You will need to give this user access to each repo you want Jenkins to be able to clone.
 Log in to GitLab as that user, go to its profile, and copy its secret API key.
 On the Global Configuration page in Jenkins, supply the GitLab host URL, e.g. ``http://your.gitlab.server.`` Click the 'Add' button to add a credential, choose 'Secret text' as the kind of credential, and paste your GitLab user's API key into the 'Secret' field.
 Testing the connection should succeed.

 ## Jenkins Job Configuration

+The main task of the ``GitLab plugin`` is to allow the automate triggering of jobs upon ``merge`` and/or ``push`` events.
+For the configuration of automate triggering, the plugin provides a set of parameter which can be used to setup the ``Git`` repository in the target ``Jenkins`` job(s).
+A list of these parameters follows below:

+* gitlabBranch
+* gitlabSourceBranch
+* gitlabActionType
+* gitlabUserName
+* gitlabUserEmail
+* gitlabSourceRepoHomepage
+* gitlabSourceRepoName
+* gitlabSourceNamespace
+* gitlabSourceRepoURL
+* gitlabSourceRepoSshUrl
+* gitlabSourceRepoHttpUrl
+* gitlabMergeRequestTitle
+* gitlabMergeRequestDescription
+* gitlabMergeRequestId
+* gitlabMergeRequestIid
+* gitlabTargetBranch
+* gitlabTargetRepoName
+* gitlabTargetNamespace
+* gitlabTargetRepoSshUrl
+* gitlabTargetRepoHttpUrl

 ### Git configuration for Freestyle jobs
 1. In the *Source Code Management* section:
     1. Click *Git*